Why choose this course

 We’re committed to fostering the next generation of physicists in an environment that is diverse and inclusive, ensuring equal opportunities for all, independent of race, age, gender, sexual orientation, disability or other protected characteristics.

-We are a member of the Institute of Physics’ equality and diversity initiative, Project Juno.
-This scheme rewards physics departments for promoting gender equality in physics, and we have an active Equality, Diversity and Inclusion (ED&I) programme with the goal of growing the diversity of our staff and student body and ensuring a welcoming environment for everyone.
+We also have an active Equality, Diversity and Inclusion (ED&I) programme with the goal of growing the diversity of our staff and student body and ensuring a welcoming environment for everyone.

 Teaching Assistant Scheme